 Depending on when you arrive, settle into your Seaham digs, do some unpacking, and if you have traveled across many time zones, try to stay awake as long as you can.
 Take a stroll around town, getting your bearings.
 Stop by the 1101 statue, known locally as Tommy, that commemorates World War I. Created as a temporary installation by local artist Ray Lonsdale, locals raised funds to keep it as a permanent part of the town’s seafront.
 Marylou adds, “It’s also fun to check out the charity (thrift) shops and visit the other stores along the seafront.”
 Tammy Milius, who has visited Seaham several times with her friend, Sonja, agrees.
 “For any sea glass enthusiast, a stop by the Seaham Waves shop is a must!” she says.
 “Sea glass jewelry, art, and more.
 Sonja and I would have bought out the store if possible!”
 You can take a self-guided “Blue Plaque Walk” tour to visit Seaham’s historical sights.
 Look for signs at Terrace Green Car Park and at Seaham Hall Car Park.

 If the tides are right, head down to the beach for a quick look and start to get a feel for the beach.
-Maybe you’ll get lucky and score a multi on your first trip!
+Maybe you’ll get lucky and score a multi, a sea marble, milk glass, or vitrolite on your first trip!
 Head back up the steps and swing by the ALDI market or the Asda Superstore and pick up food and drinks for breakfast and snacks.
 Grab dinner at one of the seafront restaurants.

-See reader restaurant recommendations on page 45.
+See reader restaurant recommendations in "Eating Out" below.
 Check the local tides (bbc.com/weather/coast-and-sea/tide-tables/4/189) and weather to plan your upcoming week.